 When one of your partners leaves your law firm in a lateral hire there are some standard procedures firms typically follow, for example joint communication with clients (after the lawyer has announced their departure to your firm).

 But what’s the best way to handle departing partners or lawyers from a website and email perspective?
-Lawyer profile pages account for around 15% of total pageviews in Magnifirm’s lawfirm website benchmarking.
+Lawyer profile pages are important and account for around 6% of total pageviews where the firm also has articles on its site (and more when it doesn’t) in Magnifirm’s lawfirm website benchmarking.

 So firstly here’s what not to do: don’t simply remove the lawyer’s profile from your website, and don’t remove the lawyer’s byline from articles they’ve previously written.

 You shouldn’t remove lawyer profiles because those pages on your website have search rankings and in addition will be linked to from external websites (like Mondaq’s).
 Those inbound links contribute to your website’s authority and therefore its ranking in search and you’ll lose visits and authority when you don’t have to.

 - Simple version: Redirect the lawyer’s profile page to the appropriate practice group page or the bio for the head of the practice group.
 This is simply an instruction on the webserver that says that the old page that used to be at lawyers/james-smith-banking-finance-lawyer is now at lawyers/sue-brown-banking-finance-lawyer.
 Search engines (and people coming from old links) will not be sent to a 404 page and this will help conserve the web of inbound links to your site as well as traffic.